SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-components.md

 - [**Dimension**][link-tool-dimension]\
   Provides a directive for observing changes in the size of the host element.

+- [**SCION Design Tokens**][link-scion-design-tokens]\
+  SCION provides a set of design tokens to enable consistent design and theming of SCION components.

 [menu-home]: /README.md
 [menu-projects-overview]: /docs/site/projects-overview.md
 [menu-changelog]: /docs/site/changelog.md